The Cornwall We Want

 Less cars and planes, more peace and wildlife.

-by Easypacecleanair, almost 4 years ago
+by Easypacecleanair, over 4 years ago

 The peace, quiet, boon for wildlife and the community actions and bonding were more than just great consolation for the complications of lockdown, they showed us what we can do, don't need, really need, really miss and a little of what we probably have to do to survive and thrive as a species.
 Lockdown and concerns about the virus reinforced our sense of gratitude about where we live, have strengthened our resolve not to use a car for short journeys and to accept the restrictions , while enjoying the cultural immersions and chance to watch the places go by, that...
 Continue reading